 - acts that are subject to Mexican laws (either by mandatory provision or agreement).

-The determination of applicable law shall be made in accordance with the following rules:
+The determination of the applicable law shall be made in accordance with the following rules:

-- the legal act is validly created in Mexico or a foreign country according to its law will be recognised;
+- a legal act validly created in Mexico or a foreign country according to its law will be recognised;

-- the capacity and status of any individual is governed by the law of their domicile;
+- the capacity and status of any individual is governed by the law of his or her domicile;

-- real estate, as well as contracts for the lease and temporary use of them, are governed by the law of its location, even if its owners are foreigners;
+- real estate, as well as contracts for the lease and temporary use of real estate, are governed by the law of its location, even if its owners are foreigners;

 - the form of legal act is governed by the law of the place where it is performed; and